Dreaming up a Cocktail Fit for an Ex-President

 To Haiti with Love.
 X

-So what of the Ex-Haitian President in 2018?
+So what of the Ex-Haitian President?

+So far 'banned' from carnival'?
+(Jan 2018).
 That said, the former Presidnent has received the Foundation Award, a prize given to notable actors of Peace, Freedom and Democracy at the Crans Montana Forum, a get together of African Leaders to debate economic, social and environmental development.

 Martelly said; “Haiti is Africa, we have Africa in our blood.
 We are Africa in our skin, in our culture,”